Maghull High School: Academic Performance

 In 2014 a visit from OFSTED reported that at the school "students are supported, encouraged and cared for very well."
 The report also stated the "students are friendly and welcoming; they treat each other and adults with respect and behave responsibly around the school."
 Overall the school received a grade 3 "requires improvement" status by OFSTED. site.

 GCSE results (as of 2014) work out at 78% of entries being A* to D grade with the average result being C. Average GCSE grade in English Language calculated a grade B and English Literature a grade C.

-Pastoral Care

-The Phoenix Centre mentors work with students to develop resilience and empathy, promote emotional intelligence and literacy and consequently improve emotional well-being and positive mental health.
-They help pupils of all ages and abilities achieve to their potential, identify strategies to overcome their individual barriers to learning, while raising aspirations and promoting positive relationships.

-Working with students on a one-to-one basis and in groups they help to overcome many barriers which include attendance, behaviour, communication, friendships, self-esteem, organisation, confidence, bullying, bereavement, family issues, medical/physical, emotional and many more.
+Headteachers

+Mr Peter Perdue was originally Headmaster of Ormonde Drive High School from 1972 until the merger which he oversaw during his tenure.
+He died in 2023 at the age of 88.

+Sir John Jones was knighted in the 2003 New Year Honours by Queen Elizabeth II while Headmaster.

+Mr Mark Anderson continues to teach Geography and Politics at the school as of 2024.

+Ms Davina Aspinall was the first Headmistress of the school.

+Mr Matthew Kay succeeded as Headmaster in early 2024.